kevzhumba/cs262hw1/README.md

 - Logging out of an existing account
 - Deleting an account

-This functionality is implemented using both our own wire protocol, as well as using GRPC.
+This functionality is implemented using both our own wire protocol, as well as using gRPC.
 The respective clients and servers can be found in the respective folders.

 ## Prerequisites
 - MacOS